 One part of the mechanic that both games do well is that they reward players who memorize what the F5 Chord is, which translates to the symbolic representation used in traditional guitar instruction.
 Both games promote the memorization of chords by using the same mechanic.
-When an enemy appears, it first appears just with the symbolic representation of the chord (like F5).
+When an enemy appears, it first appears just with the symbolic representation of the chord, simply displaying the characters "F5".
 If there is a seasoned player who understands how to play the F5 chord, then they would be able to have a head start in eliminating the enemy and achieve a higher score.
-If a certain amount of time has passed however, Rocksmith 2014's diagrammatic representation starts to slowly pop up, first highlighting the red bar in the first column, meant to represent holding the E (heaviest) string on the first fret (the fret at the top of the neck of the guitar), followed by the yellow bar and then the blue bar in the third column, representing the A and D strings on the third fret.
-Both mini-games incentivize players to learn the symbolic representation once they understand the diagrammatic representation used in the game.
+For players who do not play or remember the chord (such as F5), Rocksmith 2014's diagrammatic representation starts to slowly appear, first highlighting the red bar in the first column, meant to represent holding the E (heaviest) string on the first fret (the fret at the top of the neck of the guitar), followed by the yellow bar and then the blue bar in the third column, representing the A and D strings on the third fret.
+Both minigames incentivize players to learn the symbolic representation once they understand the diagrammatic representation used in the game.
 In addition, both games do a good job of showing only a few chords in the beginning, and gradually adding more variety to the sequence of chords presented.